Peripheral Artery Disease (PAD) - Overview

 - Ankle-brachial index (ABI): Most commonly, an ABI exam is used to diagnose PAD.
 This minimally invasive test takes only a few minutes and compares the blood pressure in your ankle with that of your arm.

-- Angiogram: Angiography is a type of medical imaging that involves injecting a contrast agent (a type of dye) into the arteries.
+- Angiogram: Angiography is medical imaging that involves injecting a contrast agent (a type of dye) into the arteries.
 Afterward, X-ray images are taken to measure blood flow and look for arterial blockages that indicate PAD.

 Stages of PAD

 Peripheral artery disease is considered a progressive disease.
-This means symptoms get worse over time, leading to more serious health conditions.
+This means symptoms worsen over time, leading to more serious health conditions.
 Without treatment, your disease may progress in the following ways:

 - Advanced disease: When PAD progresses to the advanced stages, treatment options are limited.
 Limb amputation may be required due to tissue death and dry gangrene (dry, black skin).